arthurgassner/swissenergy-frontend/docs/deployment.md

 [Caddy](https://caddyserver.com/docs/install#debian-ubuntu-raspbian) is a reverse proxy known for its simplicity and security.

-Setting up a reverse proxy with Caddy is as simple as:
+To be able to reach our ML solution from the outside, we need to:

-- Making sure we can reach our VPS by opening up the port `80` through your VPS provider -- as they likely have their own firewall.
+1. Make sure we can reach our VPS by opening up the port `80` through your VPS provider -- as they likely have their own firewall.
   > HTTP goes -- by default -- through port `80`.

-- Setup the `/etc/caddy/Caddyfile` to redirect outside traffic on port `80` to `localhost:8080`, i.e. our ML backend.
+2. Set up the `/etc/caddy/Caddyfile` to redirect outside traffic on port `80` to `localhost:8080`, i.e. our ML backend.
   ```json
   {
     auto_https off